InventorsYear/T26_000_ComputerIntegratedDataAcquisitionAndControl/OUTLINE_T26_ComputerIntegratedDataAcquisitionAndControl.md

-# T26 Computer-Integrated Data Acquisition and Control
+# T26 Computer-Integrated Data Acquisition and Control - OUTLINE
     a	General concepts in signal conditioning for data acquisition and control 01	Buffering
         02	Gain-and-offset